Scan Science and Technology

 The Experts below are selected from a list of 42 Experts worldwide ranked by ideXlab platform

-Chunghong Ha – 1st expert on this subject based on the ideXlab platform
+Chunghong Ha – One of the best experts on this subject based on the ideXlab platform.

 effect of flour information origin and organic and consumer Attitude to Health and natural product on bread acceptability of korean consumersJournal of Sensory Studies, 2017Co-Authors: Chunghong HaAbstract:

 While bread is a staple food in western culture, it is a supplementary food in rice eating societies.
 The objective of this study was to investigate the effect of extrinsic flour information on bread acceptability in one of rice eating societies, Korea.
 Consumers evaluated six bread samples either blind or with flour information including which country it was produced and whether organic production was applied or not.
 Consumers’ interest in Health or in natural products was also measured.
 The results showed that information of using domestic flour had a strong positive effect on overall bread acceptability, while organic information particularly affected flavor preferences.
 Health or natural product interested people showed more distinct tendency of the above origin and organic effect.
 Texture liking remained unaffected by extrinsic information in all cases.